J2CL - Better late than never

 I.e. this is quite a limited GWT version with a completely new transpiler.
 And since the new product is no longer compatible with GWT, it is called J2CL instead of GWT.
 On the whole, the upcoming GWT 3 release will represent a framework over J2CL where all the applicable libraries will be separated from the translator system level.

 Although J2CL is ready for production, its OSS version is far from it.
-For example, there are some problems with project start on Windows, and the developers can’t guarantee a stable API.
+For example, there are some on problems with project start on Windows, and the developers can’t guarantee a stable API.

 The choice of Bazel as a build system for an internal Google product is fair enough, but there are no advantages for the community in it and there’s no other way to use J2CL but to learn this build system.
 Meanwhile, we can only wait for the community to make plugins for Maven / Gradle.